aiman92cs/Computer-Systems-UCFK4-Board-game/README.md

 Paper, Scissors, Rock - 2 player game designed for the UCFK4.

-Designed by David Bredda and Aiman Hazashah - October 2017
+Designed by Aiman Hazashah and David Bredda- October 2017

 INSTRUCTIONS
 1) Upon starting, both players will be greeted by a welcome message.
 The push